CLSherrod/clsherrod.github.io/_posts/2000-01-15-how-to-be-rich.md

 title: How To Be Rich Review
 date: 2000-01-15
 categories:
-- Reviews
+  - Business & Entrepreneurship
 tags:
-- books
   - prosperity
+  - book-review
-permalink: "/how-to-be-rich/"
+permalink: /how-to-be-rich/
 published: true
 comments: true
 excerpt: This is a must book for your success library.